fmind/mlops-python-package/README.md

 In your code, you can refer to your dataset with a tag (e.g., `inputs`, `targets`).

-This tag can then be associated to an reader/writer implementation in a configuration file:
+This tag can then be associated to a reader/writer implementation in a configuration file:

 ```yaml
   inputs: